 To work out your average and find out more information, please see our Entry Requirements page.

 What could the course lead to in higher education or careers?

-The skills that history A level develops are highly prized in higher education and by employers.
-Only a minority of AS/A level students and history graduates go on to use the subject in a related career like teaching, research or museum work.
+The skills that history A Level develops are highly prized in higher education and by employers.
+Only a minority of A level students and history graduates go on to use the subject in a related career like teaching, research or museum work.
 Journalism, the Civil Service and law view history skills as indispensable.
-Advertising, leisure management, market research and even computing value the investigative and analytical skills of history.
+Advertising, leisure management, market research and even computing value the investigative and analytical skills of history

 Are there any costs involved?You will need to pay for conferences, trips, visits, fieldwork, textbooks and some printed workbooks.
 Total cost should not exceed £70 for each year of the course.